suryavengadesan/lc/lc.md

 # DFS (Depth First Search)

-When you need to traverse a tree, searching for a specific heuristic
+When you need to traverse a tree or graph, searching for a specific heuristic

-Variants + Problems
+- Variants + Problems
-	- Search
+	- Tree Search
 		- Pre Order
 		- In Order
 		- Post Order